 What should the grower do?
 It is recommended that you remove hermaphrodite plants from your grow room or grow area as soon as possible to prevent accidental pollination of the buds.

 If pollen from a pollen sac is allowed to make contact with your buds, those buds will stop focusing on making more buds and will turn all their “effort” into making seeds.
 No one wants seedy buds and reduced yields!

 Unlike bananas, hermaphrodite plants tend to be more predictable.
-Though it's not advisable, a grower who watches very closely can carefully pluck all pollen sacs before they’ve burst and as long as the grower keeps close watch.
+Though it’s not advisable, a grower who watches very closely can carefully pluck all pollen sacs before they’ve burst and as long as the grower keeps a close watch.

 Remember, while these pollen sacs can start appearing early, they may continue to appear throughout the flowering stage so stay vigilant!

 The following type of hermaphrodite plant has mixed male and female parts, referred to in botany as “bisexual” flowers.